Sorted Gear · free, no-signup calculators ↗ Skip to content

 EPEVER Tracer 4210AN 40A MPPT Solar Charge Controller (100V PV input, 40A charge current, 520W max array at 12V, RS485 MT50-compatible port, LiFePO4-capable via USER mode, ASIN B081GSBGFL)

-The brand-of-record alternative for this slot is the Renogy Rover Li 40A (the LiFePO4 variant of our Runner-up) at roughly $200 for buyers who want comparable harvest performance with substantially easier LiFePO4 programming.
-If you are buying the EPEVER specifically to save $40 versus Renogy Rover Li and then spending 12 hours configuring it, the time-versus-money math does not pencil.
-The EPEVER 4210AN is the right pick for the lead-acid budget build where the setup tax is zero, OR for the technically patient LiFePO4 builder who wants the absolute lowest-cost MPPT in the lineup and is comfortable with the RS485 cable workflow.
+Bottom line: the brand-of-record alternative is the Renogy Rover Li 40A (the LiFePO4 variant of our Runner-up) at roughly $200 for buyers who want comparable harvest with substantially easier LiFePO4 programming.
+If you buy the EPEVER to save $40 versus Renogy Rover Li and then spend 12 hours configuring it, the time-versus-money math does not pencil.
+The EPEVER 4210AN is the right pick for the lead-acid budget build where the setup tax is zero, or for the technically patient LiFePO4 builder who wants the lowest-cost MPPT in the lineup and is comfortable with the RS485 cable workflow.

 The losers